-This page is based on the Australian Drug Foundation (ADF) publication, Your guide to mental health and alcohol and other drug problems, which is available for purchase from the ADF Shop.
+This page is based on the Alcohol and Drug Foundation (ADF) publication, Your guide to mental health and alcohol and other drug problems, which is available for purchase from the ADF Shop.

 People who have problems with alcohol and other drugs (AOD) may also have mental health issues.
 This is called 'dual diagnosis'.
 It is also sometimes called 'comorbidity', 'comorbid disorders' or 'co-occurring disorders'.

 A dual diagnosis could involve misuse of legal drugs (e.g. alcohol or prescription drugs) or illegal drugs (such as cannabis or methamphetamines).
 Mental health issues may include conditions such as anxiety, depression or psychosis.

 Which comes first: problematic drug use or mental illness?